Committing/hi-sandbox/readme.md

+# hi.devil.ai

-An extremely basic website
+An extremely basic website.

-Just download Laragon and put it in the www folder
+## Getting Started

+[Download Laragon](https://laragon.org/download/) and put the github files into the `www` directory.

+Then open `https://localhost/` in your browser.

+## Structure